 Energy efficiency home upgrades provide multiple benefits to home owners including reducing your energy bills while also boosting your property value.
 For example, using an FHA energy efficient loan to install solar panels lowers your monthly energy expenses and also increases the value of your home.
 Even small energy efficiency improvements such as adding a low-flow irrigation system or installing weather stripping can save you money on your water and gas bills and lift your property value.
 In order to qualify for the FHA EEM Program an energy efficient improvement must pay for itself over the life of the upgrade, which means it should save you money on utility costs.
 Plus, in many cases energy efficient improvements increase your property value more than other home remodeling projects.
 Borrowers can use an FHA energy efficient loan to reduce their monthly bills in the near term and increase their property value in the long run.

 FHA mortgage programs use more flexible borrower qualification requirements including a lower minimum required credit score and a potentially higher debt-to-income ratio.
-The minimum credit score required to qualify for the FHA Energy Efficient Mortgage Program is 580, which is lower than most programs.
+The minimum credit score required to qualify for the FHA Energy Efficient Mortgage Program is 580 if your down payment is between 3.5% and 10.0% of the property purchase price and only 500 if you put down at least 10%.
 Additionally, although the standard debt-to-income ratio limit for the FHA program is 43% (similar to other programs), the FHA EEM Program permits a higher debt-to-income ratio of 45% for homes that meet certain energy efficiency standards.
 The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense (mortgage payment plus taxes and insurance) plus other monthly debt such as credit card, student and auto loans.
 A higher debt-to-income ratio means program participants can qualify for a larger loan amount.

 Mortgages obtained through FHA Programs are usually subject to loan limits but these limits do not apply to FHA energy efficient loans.
 With the FHA Energy Efficient Mortgage Program, your mortgage amount can exceed the FHA loan limit by the amount of energy efficient upgrades you qualify for.
 For example, if the FHA loan limit in your county is $300,000 but you qualify for $10,000 in cost-effective energy efficient upgrades then your maximum possible mortgage amount is $310,000, which is above the loan limit.
 By enabling borrowers to exceed loan limits, the FHA Energy Efficient Mortgage Program allows applicants to qualify for larger mortgages.